voldern/kubernetes-preview-github-action/README.md

               targetPort: 8080
 ```

+The workflow looks for a file called `manifest.yaml` in the root of your repository.
+It should contain the configuration for the application `Deployment`.
+It will replace references to `__IMAGE__` in the file with the one passed to the action.

 You also want to delete the applications once the PR is merge or closed.
 You can do that in a separate workflow, for example in `.github/workflows/cleanup.yaml`:

 ``` yaml